7 May 2025

 Disintegration: 2←8

-In growth, Twos move toward Type Four, the Individualist, allowing themselves to be more in touch with their own needs than those of others.’
-They develop deeper self-awareness, strengthen their personal boundaries, and express more authenticity in their interactions.
+They develop deeper self-awareness, strengthen their boundaries, and express more authenticity in their interactions.
 Their growth may lead to unlocking their hidden talents and discovering what makes them unique.

-When stressed, Helper takes on the negative traits of Type Eight.
-In an attempt to make sure their emotional investments are returned, troubled Twos turn to the Challenger's characteristic possessiveness, control, and manipulation.
-They may also be vindictive like Eights.
+When stressed, Twos take on the negative traits of Type Eight.
+In an attempt to make sure their emotional investments are returned, troubled Twos resort to possessiveness, control, and manipulation.
+They may also be vindictive, like unhealthy Eights.

 Integration: 3→6